Jobbyy/Jobbyy/README.md

 - 👋 Hi, I’m @Jobbyy
-- 👀 I’m interested in ...
+- 👀 I’m interested in hiring
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to find you
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on creating successful careers
 - 📫 How to reach me : hr@jobby.com

 <!---